NeNe Leakes And Kim Zolciak Make A Dramatic Return To The 'Real Housewives Of Atlanta'

 Leakes and the Don’t Be Tardy star, who are both considered a “friend of the Housewives,” waste no time getting mixed up in the drama.

 NeNe and Kim’s explosive battles are some of the most memorable moments in Housewives history.
-However, Neither 49-year-old NeNe or Kim seems to be going after one another this season.
+However, neither 49-year-old NeNe or Kim seems to be going after one another this season.
 In the two-minute clip alone, NeNe shares some heated words with Sheree Whitfield and Porscha Williams.

 #RHOA IS BACK AND SO ARE THE OG's @NeNeLeakes & @Kimzolciak!
 Watch the preview: https://t.co/pxr4pyBV5C